 But that doesn’t mean the numbers can’t make sense for you.
-For starters, window replacement is one of the best home remodeling projects in terms of investment return: For average-quality vinyl windows, you can recoup 80% of the project cost in added home value, according to the “Remodeling Impact Report.”
+For starters, window replacement is one of the best home remodeling projects in terms of investment return: For average-quality vinyl windows, you can recoup 80% of the project cost in added home value.

 Still, think long and hard before committing to new windows.
 In most cases, you can get the same energy savings by investing $1,000 or so in insulation, sealing air leaks, and repairing your windows instead of replacing.

-If, however, you’ve decided your windows definitely need replacing, here are some facts to help you spend your window dollars wisely.
+If you decide your windows definitely need replacing, here are some facts to help you spend your dollars wisely.

 The range for energy-efficient window pricing is wide, but Energy Star-qualified windows start around $120 for a 36-inch-by-72-inch, single-hung window and can go up to 10 times that.
 With labor, you’re looking at about $270 to $800+ per window.
 Typically, windows at the low end of the price spectrum are less energy efficient.